IgorMarques/GemCounter/README.md

 GEMS:

-rails: 1
+rails: 1 - Ruby on Rails is a full-stack web framework optimized for programmer happiness and sustainable produc
-draper: 1
+draper: 1 - Draper adds an object-oriented layer of presentation logic to your Rails apps.
-uglifier: 1
+uglifier: 1 - Uglifier minifies JavaScript files by wrapping UglifyJS to be accessible in Ruby
-coffee-rails: 1
+coffee-rails: 1 - CoffeeScript adapter for the Rails asset pipeline.
-jquery-rails: 1
+jquery-rails: 1 - This gem provides jQuery and the jQuery-ujs driver for your Rails 4+ application.
-turbolinks: 1
+turbolinks: 1 - Turbolinks makes following links in your web application faster (use with Rails Asset Pipeline)
-jbuilder: 1
+jbuilder: 1 - Create JSON structures via a Builder-style DSL
-rails_12factor: 1
+rails_12factor: 1 - Run Rails the 12factor way
-bootstrap-sass: 1
+bootstrap-sass: 1 - Twitter's Bootstrap, converted to Sass and ready to drop into Rails or Compass
-simple_form: 1
+simple_form: 1 - Forms made easy!
-puma: 1
+puma: 1 - Puma is a simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications.
+P
-magic_encoding: 1
+magic_encoding: 1 - Easily add magic comments for encoding on multiple ruby source files
-bootswatch-rails: 1
+bootswatch-rails: 1 - Bootswatches converted to SCSS ready to use in Rails asset pipeline.
-coveralls: 1
+coveralls: 1 - A Ruby implementation of the Coveralls API.
-devise: 1
+devise: 1 - Flexible authentication solution for Rails with Warden
-chosen-rails: 1
+chosen-rails: 1 - Chosen is a javascript library of select box enhancer for jQuery and Protoype.
+This gem integrates Ch
-nested_form: 1
+nested_form: 1 - Gem to conveniently handle multiple models in a single form with Rails 3 and jQuery or Prototype.
-ransack: 1
+ransack: 1 - Ransack is the successor to the MetaSearch gem.
+It improves and expands upon MetaSearch's functionali
-by_star: 1
+by_star: 1 - ActiveRecord and Mongoid extension for easier date scopes and time ranges

 TOTAL: 19